 One D can prevent you from getting into medical school or law school or getting your MBA.

-Hopefully if we would if we embrace that type of behavior that that should lower.
+Hopefully, if we embrace that type of behavior, that should lower.

-And uh one other thing my son told me last week that I liked a lot that that Trump is going to do a great job.
+And one other thing my son told me last week that I liked a lot said, Dad, Trump is going to do a great job.

 He's building up the Liberty Orchestra.